How Solar Works

 A solar PV panel uses silicon to absorb the sun’s rays and creates electricity.
 Photo Voltaic refers to the process whereby an electric current is produced when exposed to sunlight.

 An inverter is a piece of equipment that converts DC power (direct current) to AC power (alternating current).
 Solar panels generate DC power.
 However, the appliances you use require AC power to run them.
 The inverter converts the DC power from your roof to usable AC power for your home or business.

 “The grid” refers to the electricity grid from which you currently receive you electric power.
 In the Northern Territory this is Power and Water.

 All applications will require a solar PV fee paid to Power and Water to cover the cost of your special metering requirements and a new connection.
 Your fees may vary depending on your metering point setup and if additional inspections are required, ie the call out of a Power and Water crew to attend your property.
 Your quote from Country Solar NT will be inclusive of the Power and Water Fees.
 We will also arrange the paperwork for you and the required shut downs for connection.

-As of 1 August 2014, Power and Water set the maximum size that can be installed on a normal residential dwelling, this is a 4.5kW solar system.
-For dwellings with a 3 phase connection, generally a rural property, a 6kW system.
+As of 1 June 1 2017, Power and Water has re-assessed the maximum size that can be installed on a normal residential dwelling, the resitrictions are now inverter based with single phase dwellings able to have a maximum grid connected inverter of 5KVA and for dwellings with a 3 phase connection a 7KVA is permitted.
 For larger size residential systems and application process applies.
 There are also size limits set for commercial customers.

 PV application process: